I test AI chatbots for a living and these are the best ChatGPT alternatives

 Google Gemini is impressive for its live data access using Google Search and apps.

 Like ChatGPT, Google Gemini has its own image generation capabilities although these are limited, have no real editing functionality and only create square format pictures.
-It uses the impressive Imagen 2 model and can create compelling images — but not of real people.
+It uses the impressive Imagen 3 model and can create compelling, photorealistic images.
+You can only create pictures of people (as long as they don't exist) with a Gemini Advanced subscription.

 Pricing: Gemini Advanced is the paid for version and is available for $19.99 bundled with the Gemini One subscription service.
 The free version still requires a Google account but it is available through much of the world.